jbc2313/queue_dog/README.md

-# DOG DATA FUN TIME
+# DOG Queue

+## A queue of dogs waiting at a bone dispensary..

 > I am learning about data structures and algorithms.
 > This is my first attempt at implementing a Queue and a Stack.